freaug/ART3400/lab_processing/week_two/readme.md

 ## Adding motion In Class (~10 mins)

-Lets take the above sketch and add some motion to our circle.
+Let's take the above sketch and add some motion to our circle.

 To do this we can use the assignment operator = by writing the following line of code in the draw function block